kevinoc554/murmur-bandsite/README.md

 - [Font Awesome](https://fontawesome.com/) - Font Awesome icons were used for the social media links in the footer.
 - [Google Fonts](https://fonts.google.com/) - Google Fonts were used throughout the project.
 - [Hover.CSS](https://ianlunn.github.io/Hover/) - Hover.CSS was used to add hover effects to social media links in the footer and buttons throughout the site.
+- [Logo Maker](https://www.freelogodesign.org/) - The site's brnad logo was created using this Logo Maker.
-- [Favicon Generator](https://www.favicongenerator.com/) - Favicon Generator was used to create and size the favicon for the site.
+- [Favicon Generator](https://www.favicongenerator.com/) - Favicon Generator was used to create and size the favicon for the site, using the logo created above.
+- [Squoosh](https://squoosh.app/) - All photos used on the site were compressed and resized using Squoosh.
 - [Autoprefixer](https://autoprefixer.github.io/) - Autoprefixer was used to ensure cross browser support for the CSS code.

 ## Testing